 Distinguished Visiting Fellow

 Economist and recipient of the Nobel Prize in economics in 2001.
-Author of The Next Convergence, released in May 2011.
+Author of The Next Convergence.
 Chairman of the Commission on Growth and Development.

 General John W. Vessey Senior Fellow for Conflict Prevention and Director of the Center for Preventive Action